 |Abstract:||Purpose – The purpose of this study is to compare the evaluation of search result lists and documents, in particular evaluation criteria, elements, association between criteria and elements, pre/post and evaluation activities, and the time spent on evaluation.

-buy Lyrica europe Research limitations/implications – This study helps researchers understand the nature of list and document evaluation.
+where can i buy dapoxetine in uk Research limitations/implications – This study helps researchers understand the nature of list and document evaluation.
 Additionally, this study connects elements that participants examined to criteria they applied, and further reveals problems associated with the lack of integration between list and document evaluation.
 The findings of this study suggest more elements, especially at list level, be available to support users applying their evaluation criteria.
 Integration of list and document evaluation and integration of pre, evaluation and post evaluation activities for the interface design is the absolute solution for effective evaluation.